June 19th is officially National Watch Day and World Sauntering Day.

 Did you know that on this day in 1862, President Lincoln signed the legislation to make slavery illegal in US territories?
 It applied to current and future territories but not the states themselves.

-th in history!
-What Happened On June 19 In History?
+What Events Happened On June 19 In History?

 Escobar had been negotiating his surrender for a few weeks prior with an 82-year-old catholic priest.

-The U.S. Supreme Court struck down a Louisiana law that required schools to teach creationism.
+1987 The U.S. Supreme Court struck down a Louisiana law that required schools to teach creationism.

-Kuwait declared their independence from the UK.
+1961 Kuwait declared its independence from the UK.

-In Atlanta, Georgia, legislation passed that made pinball machines illegal in the city.
+1939 In Atlanta, Georgia, legislation passed that made pinball machines illegal in the city.

 At the time, it was seen as a form of gambling.

-Father’s Day was celebrated for the first time in the US.
+1910 Father’s Day was celebrated for the first time in the US.

 The day was first celebrated in Washington but didn't become a national holiday until Mother's Day was made official 58 years later.

-Benito Mussolini was arrested in Switzerland for a violent strike.
+1903 Benito Mussolini was arrested in Switzerland for a violent strike.
 He spent two weeks in jail and was deported to Italy.

 Years later, Mussolini played a pivotal role in WWII due to his fascist imperial ambitions.

-The USS Kearsarge sank the CSS Alabama off the coast of Cherbourg, France.
+1864 The USS Kearsarge sank the CSS Alabama off the coast of Cherbourg, France.

 Once the USS Kearsarge spotted the Confederate CSS Alabama ship and was in range, war ensued.